Ear2Earth User Guide

 3.2 Interpreting Metadata

+If metadata is available, select 'View Metadata' to view the information.
 The retrieved metadata will present the user with the following four categories:

 - Deployment Date